bwks/sherpa/README.md

 Vagrant re-imagined.

 ## Why?
 I love the workflow of Vagrant.
-Define an environment and build/destroy it with a few commands.
+Define an environment in a config file and build/destroy it with a few commands.
 This also made sharing labs with peers much easier.

 Docker came along and it's great when you can get by with only using Containers.
 I am from a networking background and in that space, VM's are mostly still king.

 I am learning Rust and what better way to learn than to build something that you can use.
 So that is why I am building Sherpa.
-To help me learn Rust and build a tool that I can use to make my life easier.
+To help me learn Rust and build a tool that I can use to make my life easier while im at it.

 ## Project Goals
 - Multi-threaded/Asynchronous.